-1. Publicize healthy Food Services selections and encourage students to choose more fruits and vegetables while also paying attention to their sugar intake.

-- Advertise caloric intake on lunch selections for student and employee reference. - Ensure menus and nutritional information are accessible for students and parents. - Schedule periodic monitoring of student consumption of fruits and vegetables. - 2.
-Encourage staff and student health and wellness activities. - Initiate monthly newsletters for students and staff that contain health and wellness awareness and weekly challenges. - Encourages staff participation in the 100 Mile Club which promotes health and wellness while documenting miles. - Encourage staff participation in health screenings offered by district. - Increase staff and student time engaged in fitness room in order to maintain and improve physical, mental and emotional well-being. - Increase staff and student consumption of water by utilizing the 8x8 formula and documenting consumption with a large visual aid. - Staff and students will learn and be trained on how to effectively and efficiently use pedometers, fitness equipment and circuit equipment. - 3.
-Encourage community-wide wellness activities. - Implement monthly district-wide walks in which community members are encouraged to participate.
+- 1. Publicize healthy Food Services selections and encourage students to choose more fruits and vegetables while also paying attention to their sugar intake - Advertise caloric intake on lunch selections for student and employee reference - Ensure menus and nutritional information are accessible for students and parents - Schedule periodic monitoring of student consumption of fruits and vegetables - 2.
+Encourage staff health and wellness activities - Initiate monthly newsletters for staff that contain health and wellness awareness and weekly challenges. - Encourage employee participation in the Family Fitness Challenges, which promotes health and wellness by documenting exercises completed at home. - 3.
+Encourage community-wide wellness activities - Implement bi-annual Bring Your Parent to PE weeks in which community members are encouraged to participate in PE classes; implement and encourage parents and city officials/community members to participate in Walk to School Days set up by national organizations; implement a family fitness night and/or fun run